memfault/interrupt/_drafts/gdb-python-api-pypi-packages.md

 ## Setting up GDB's Python and PyPi

-> If you want to know the solution right now and skip over our investigation step, continue from [here](#setting-syspath-within-gdbinit).
+> If you want to know the solution right now and skip over our investigation, continue from [here](#setting-syspath-within-gdbinit).

 ### Environment